James-S-Santangelo/SIC/README.md

 1. Does urbanization alter relative investment in sexual vs. asexual reproduction?
 2. Is urbanization associated with variation in plant phenological and reproductive traits?

+A link to the manuscript draft can be found [here](https://drive.google.com/open?id=1z9E_8xINdq6beYTk8mx-1OwtHeEA8vIA)

 More soon...